 Your adventure leads through centuries of history: from Norman invasions to Royalist strongholds, centres of the industrial revolution to impressive aqueducts and art nouveau hotels, with plenty of cafe and pub stops along the way.

 This C2C begins in Ilfracombe, a popular seaside town nestled amongst jagged cliff faces.
 Known for its pretty harbour and sandy beaches, this quaint town is a lovely place to explore before setting off on your bike.

 To get to Ilfracombe, take the train to Barnstaple and cycle or take a taxi from there as Ilfracombe has no train station.
 Barnstaple has direct trains from Exeter, Bristol and London.
 Alternatively, National Express runs direct buses from London to Ilfracombe daily.
 They accept bikes as long as they are correctly packaged in a bike box.

 For more information on Ilfracombe, visit: visitilfracombe.co.uk

-With sandy beaches, a pristine shoreline and surfer hangouts, the first stage of the Devon Coast to Coast runs along some of the UK’s finest coast.
-With the sea never far away, you will cycle 14 miles (24 km) through the North of Devon, enjoying ice cream stops and fresh salty air as you ride.
+With sandy beaches, a pristine shoreline and surfer hangouts, the first stage of the Devon C2C runs along some of the UK’s finest coastline.
+With the sea never far away, you cycle 14 miles (24 km) through the North of Devon, enjoying ice cream stops and fresh salty air as you ride.

-The second leg of the Devon Coast to Coast will take you over medieval bridges, along meandering rivers, and past rare birds nesting in nature reserves.
-Today’s easy ride will take you 16 miles (27 km) from Knowle to Bideford.
-With only 90 meters (295 feet) of elevation gain, you can relax as you enjoy the stunning scenery.
+The second leg of the Devon Coast to Coast takes you over medieval bridges, along meandering rivers, and past rare birds nesting in nature reserves.
+This is an easy ride 16 miles (27 km) from Knowle to Bideford.
+With only 295 feet (90 m) of climbing, you can relax as you enjoy the stunning scenery.